-9.3 Referee reports
+9.3 Referee Reports

-9.3.1 Applicants are responsible for distributing their complete applications to their nominated referees along with the last page of the Promotion Application Form which contains information for referees and the Referee Report Template.
+9.3.1 Applicants are responsible for distributing their complete applications to their nominated referees along with the last page of the Promotion Application Form which contains information for referees and the Performance Extract (available on MyUniSC) regarding detailed performance information for the level to which the applicant is applying.
 The referee will then send on, as directed in the application form, their confidential written referee report directly to People and Culture by the due date.

-9.3.2 For applications to Level B, referees are not required.
-For applications to Level C, two (2) referees are required, at least one (1) of which must be external to the University and to Level D and Level E, two (2) referees are required, both of which must be external to the University.
+9.3.2 For applications to Level B, all three (3) referees can be internal or external.
+For applications to Level C and to Level D, two (2) or more referees must be external to the University (i.e. only one (1) internal referee is permissible for applications to these levels).
+For Applications to Level E, all three (3) referees must be external to the University.

-9.3.3 Referees are considered external to the University when they have not been a staff member or adjunct staff member of the University within the five years before the year of the promotion application.
+9.3.3 Referees are considered external to the University if they have not been a staff member or adjunct staff member of the University within the five years before the year of the promotion application.
 Otherwise, they are considered an internal referee.

-9.3.4 A Cost Centre Manager cannot act as a referee for an applicant within their work area.
+9.3.4 A Cost Centre Manager may not act as a referee for an applicant within their work area.